 Telemarketing involves marketing goods and services by calling the target customers.
 Companies that offer financial services, home security systems, Internet and cable services and charitable organisations widely use this strategy to get more customers.
 Callbox is one of the leading telemarketing companies in Singapore.

+The worth of direct selling in Singapore March 2020 is US$990.
 Direct marketing involves making direct contact with existing customers as well as potential clients and informing them about your products and services.
 Unlike other strategies such as media advertising, it allows you to target a particular group of customers and personalize the message to get maximum results.
 You can save time and money by hiring a direct marketing and lead generation company such as SingPost Admail.
 This company offers maildrop service to distribute unaddressed promotion materials such as brochures to business premises and households in Singapore.

 Alternatively, you can rent a database from one of the lead generation companies such as Ninja Emails and Wave Evolution and use it to do email marketing.